StephenB-24/HTML-CSS-RealEstateWebsite/README.md

 <h3 align="center">About</h3>
 <hr>
-An old project from FVTC (2019).
-A very basic HTML/CSS website for real estate.
+<strong>An old project from FVTC (2019).

+ A very basic HTML/CSS website for real estate.</strong>

-Note: The methods used for this site are a bit outdated.
-Things like responsiveness and animation needs to be added to it.
+<em>Note: The methods used for this site are a bit outdated.
+Things like responsiveness and animation needs to be added to it.</em>

 <h3 align="center">Screenshots</h3>
 <hr>